Kong/docs.konghq.com/app/plugins/hmac-authentication.md

       - label: Retrieve the Consumer associated with a Credential

 description: |
-  Add HMAC Signature authentication to your APIs to establish the integrity of incoming requests.
+  Add HMAC Signature authentication to your configured API, Route, or Services to establish the integrity of incoming requests.
 The plugin will validate the digital signature sent in the `Proxy-Authorization` or `Authorization` header (in this order).
 This plugin implementation is based off the [draft-cavage-http-signatures](https://tools.ietf.org/html/draft-cavage-http-signatures) draft with a slightly different signature scheme.